pack-it-forms/pack-it-forms/README.md

 from files in the resources/html directory.
-If you create a `div` element that has a `data-include-html` attribute in it, the element will be replaced with the contents of the first `div` element in the file resources/html/<attribute value>.html where <attribute value>
+If you create a `div` element that has a `data-include-html` attribute in it, the element will be replaced with the contents of the first `div` element in the file resources/html/\<attribute value\>.html where \<attribute value\>
 signifies the value of the `data-include-html` attribute.

 One thing that you may want to do with included HTML files is set the default values of included elements.
-You can do that by putting a JSON object that maps form field names to default values for those fields inside the <div> that will be replaced with the included content.
-The values are in the same format as the PacFORMS field
+You can do that by putting a JSON object that maps form field names to default values for those fields inside the \<div\> that will be replaced with the included content.
-values:  a checkbox should have a value of CHECKED if it should be checked, and a collection of radiobuttons should have a value that matches one of the `name` attributes.
-Text fields can be set to a template, which will be expanded (see the next section).
+Most default values are in the same format as HTML.
+For a \<select\>, the value should match one of the option values.
+For a collection of radio buttons, the value should match the value of one of the buttons.
+For a checkbox, the value should be "false" for not checked, or anything else for checked.

 If an input element represents a field that should have different values in a receiver's copy of a form than the senders, give the field